 Two goats were offered on the Jewish Day of Atonement.
 One goat was slain and its blood was sprinkled upon and before the Mercy Seat in the Most Holy Place.
 This was a goat of atonement for the people of Israel to forgive their sins.
 There was a second goat, also referred to as an atonement.
 This goat was not slain.

 But the goat chosen by lot as the scapegoat shall be presented alive before the Lord to be used for making atonement by sending it into the desert as a scapegoat.
 (Leviticus 16:10)

-To make atonement, that is reconciliation to God, by sending the scapegoat into the wilderness.
+To make atonement (reconciliation to God), the scapegoat was sent into the wilderness.

 When Aaron has finished making atonement for the Most Holy Place, the Tent of Meeting and the altar, he shall bring forward the live goat.
 He is to lay both hands on the head of the live goat and confess over it all the wickedness and rebellion of the Israelites—all their sins—and put them on the goat’s head.
 He shall send the goat away into the desert in the care of a man appointed for the task.
 The goat will carry on itself all their sins to a solitary place; and the man shall release it in the desert.
 (Leviticus 16:20-22)